-The system shall achieve > 99 % removal of ≥ 30 nm tetracontane (CH3(CH2)38CH3) particles with an inlet concentration of ≥ 10000 particles per cubic-centimetre at the minimum dilution.
+The system shall achieve > 99 %-per cent removal of \geq 30 nm tetracontane (CH3(CH2)38CH3) particles with an inlet concentration of \geq 10000 particles per cubic-centimetre at the minimum dilution.

-The system shall also achieve a > 99 % removal efficiency of polydisperse alcane (decane or higher) or emery oil with count median diameter > 50 nm and mass > 1 mg/m3.
+The system shall also achieve a > 99 per cent9/9 removal efficiency of tetracontanepolydisperse alcane (decane or higher) or emery oil with count median diameter > 50 nm and mass > 1 mg/m3.

-The volatile removal efficiency with tetracontane and/or polydisperse alcane or oil shall be proven only once for the instrument family.
+The volatile removal efficiency with tetracontane and/or polydisperse alcane or oil-shall be proven only once for the instrument family.
 The instrument manufacturer though shall provide the maintenance or replacement interval that ensures that the removal efficiency does not drop below the technical requirements.
 If such information is not provided, the volatile removal efficiency shall be checked yearly for each instrument.

-7. Instruments for measuring exhaust mass flow
+- 7. Instruments for measuring exhaust mass flow - 7.1.
+General